AlexGalays/abyssa-js/README.md

 #### enterPrereqs (params: Object): Any
 Specify a prerequisite that must be satisfied before the state is entered.
-It can be any value or a promise.
+It can be any value or a promise (a thenable object).
 Should the promise get rejected, the state will never be entered and the router will remain in its current state.
 Examples of enterPrereqs include fetching an html template file, data via ajax/local cache or get some prerendered html from the server.

 #### exit (userData: Any): void